ghewgill/neon-lang/docs/reference/types.rst

 Pointers
 --------

-Pointers are addresses of dynamically allocated records.
+Pointers are addresses of dynamically allocated class objects.
-The ``NEW`` keyword allocates a new record of a given type and returns a pointer to it.
+The ``NEW`` keyword allocates a new object of a given type and returns a pointer to it.
 Pointers may have the value ``NIL`` that does not point to any object.
 To use (dereference) a pointer, it must first be checked for validity (not ``NIL``) using the ``IF VALID`` construct.